Report_working_version.dvi

 graphs constructed from fMRI data

-September 28, 2012 Systems Biology DTC University of Oxford Network science is a novel method of investigating the structure and function of the brain.
+of the brain.
 We used network analysis in an attempt to distinguish between braingraphs constructed from fMRI data from patients and controls.
 The nodes in thebrain graphs are spatial regions of interest and the strength of their connectionis the correlation of the blood oxygen level-dependent (BOLD) signal of pairs ofnodes.
 The first data set contained little temporal information, so we performeda spectral clustering method on the communicability networks generated fromthe data.
 We found that there was some distinction between healthy and brain-damaged individuals.
 The second data set contained time-series data, whichallowed us to construct time-dependent adjacency matrices.
 The patients werediagnosed with schizophrenia, and the data was taken with the patients andcontrols taking the drugs Aripiprazole, Sulpiride, or a placebo.
 We performedtime-dependent community detection on the multilayer networks and the meanflexibility of the network was found.
 We found that for all drugs, the controlshad a higher mean network flexibility than the patients.

 The application of network science to neuroscientific data offers a novel way of in-vestigating the structure and function of the brain.
 A benefit of network science isthat it can be used as a framework to study a variety of disciplines.
 It has been foundthat graphs constructed from data from disparate scientific fields can have similarorganisational properties and parameters, and so network science has been success-fully applied to information science, biology, and many other areas [4].
 Brain graphscan be constructed from a wide range of modalities including neuroimaging data(MRI and fMRI), electroencephalography (EEG) data, and magnetoencephalography(MEG) data.
 The abstract tools of network science are useful for summarising oftenlarge data sets to identify key features and important brain regions [17].

-This report details an investigation on brain graphs constructed from fMRI data from healthy and unhealthy individuals.
+from healthy and unhealthy individuals.
 The first data set contains no temporalinformation, and I apply the graph measure of communicability [8].
 The seconddata set contains temporal information and I apply dynamic community detection[18].
 Such measures of the organisation of a brain graph allow the geometry of onefunctional brain graph to be compared to another.
 Communicability is a measureof the ease of information flow around a network that takes into account the non-shortest paths between nodes as well as the geodesics [6].
 Spectral clustering oncommunicability networks has been shown to distinguish between fMRI data fromstroke victims and healthy individuals [7], and has also revealed the brain regionsresponsible for the dissimilarity in networks.

-Communities are mesoscopic structures in the network that are defined as groups that contain nodes that are more densely connected amongst themselves, with sparserconnections between groups.
+that contain nodes that are more densely connected amongst themselves, with sparserconnections between groups.
 This measure has been developed in order to investigatethe evolution of community structure in time dependent and multiscale networks[18].

 Transforming neuroimaging data to brain graphs